How to Run a Successful Email Marketing Campaign (Step by Step Guide)

 • A personal story.
 Being human never hurts a company and often helps people connect emotionally.
 Some of the most successful emails we’ve seen use this technique.

 • Something of value to your readers.
 That can be a piece of content, useful information, or the resource you’re promoting.
 Make it clear how this will help them.
-The example below from SEMrush underlines the potential benefit in the first line of the email.
+The example below from Semrush underlines the potential benefit in the first line of the email.

 • A poll, survey, GIF, or video keeps readers more engaged.semrush email marketing